makers99/wp-cli-shared-patches/README.md

 Notes

-- On GitHub, you can append `".patch"` to the end of the URL of a commit (or even whole PR) to get the change in the right format.
+- On GitHub, you can append `".patch"` to the end of the URL of a commit (or PR) to get the changes in the patch serial format. ([example](https://github.com/netzstrategen/wordpress-core-standards/commit/dc95a2eac5d565675c1c1c5fb008c9ebbc8ed8e0.patch))

-  If the commit is from a website project repository and not a plugin repository, adjust the file paths in the .patch file to be relative to the plugin folder.
+  - If the commit is from a website project repository and not a plugin repository, you need to adjust the file paths in the .patch file to be relative to the plugin folder.

+  - Ensure to download the original raw file content and do not copy/paste what you see in the browser page, because the HTML/web formatting in the browser does not include crucial whitespace characters.
+You can use the _Sources_ tab in the browser console to download the original raw response.

 - `git format-patch` does not include merge commits.
 You can create a patch compatible with `git am` following the instructions in